viniciusCornieri/bootcamp-rocketseat/module02/README.md

 - `"docker start <container_name/id>"` - start the specified container.
 - `"docker stop <container_name/id>"` - stop the specified container.
 - `"docker logs <container_name/id>"` - show the logs of the container to see any error.

+## 5 Sequelize

+Sequelize it's a ORM for Node, it's a relational database abstraction.
+No direct use of SQL, all data manipulation happens with Javascript.

+#### 5.1 Migrations

+- Database version control.
+- Each file has instructions for creation, update, delete of table and columns.
+- Each file it's a migration and its ordered by date.

+Migration have an `up` that it's the instruction that will be executed if everything it's ok, and a `down` that it's the rollback instructions if something goes wrong.

+Migration can only be edited at his development phase.
+After the migrations was commited and used by other devs or put in production, **it can NEVER EVER be edited anymore**.
+After that should create a new migration to do the changes.

+Each migration should only change one table.

+#### 5.2 Seeds

+Files that populate our database for tests or develop environment.

+- They are executed by code.
+- It will never be used in production, for production use a Migration.

+## 6 MVC

+Model - Is only responsible to manipulate the database data.
+It will not contain any business logic.

+Controller - It's the entry point of our application requests, a route usually is associated with a controller function.
+Most of business logic will be here.

+View - It's the client return, at non REST projects will be the HTML.
+At our API REST server project it's just our a JSON response.

+#### 6.1 Controller

+- Class
+- Always return a JSON
+- Never calls another controller.

+Have only 5 method:

+- index() - Lists the objects
+- show() - show only one object
+- store() - create one object
+- update() - update one object
+- delete() - delete one object